Silvanite/nova-field-cloudinary/README.md

 ```

 ### Max file size

 Cloudinary imposes maximum file sizes on images depending on your account plan.
-At the time of writing the free plan allows images up to 10M.
+At the time of writing the free plan allows images up to 10mb.

 If a successfully uploaded image is transformed by cloudinary and upscaled past this file size, the download of that image will fail with a 400 error on the front end.

-This situation is especially likely to occur if working with GIF images which are typically quite large files at smaller resolutions, liable to upscaling by image processors.
+This situation is especially likely to occur if working with animated GIF images which are typically quite large files at smaller resolutions, liable to upscaling by image processors.

 ## Using the CloudinaryAudio Field